pipomas/PhD_thesis/README.md

 Repository content
 ------------------

--   `diss.pdf`: Pdf of my PhD thesis.
+-   `diss.pdf`: Pdf of my PhD thesis (available by the end of March).
 -   `LICENCE`: Content with scientific value (i.e. everything but simple LaTeX code) is licensed under a <a href="http://creativecommons.org/licenses/by-nc-nd/2.5/ch" target="_blank">*Creative Commons Attribution - NonCommercial - NoDerivatives 2.5 Switzerland License*</a>.
 Read the licence carefully to see what you are allowed to do.

 If you would like to reproduce my thesis using <a href="https://www.latex-project.org" target="_blank">LaTeX</a>, you will also be interested in these files